Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 For Women — Tone and Strengthen

-Lower body focus: Squats, lunges, glute bridges, step-ups, lateral band walks (with resistance band)
+Lower body focus: Squats, glute bridges → single-leg glute bridges, lunges → Bulgarian split squats, step-ups, lateral band walks (resistance band above knees)

-Upper body focus: Push-ups (various hand widths), tricep dips, overhead press with water bottles
+Upper body focus: Push-ups (wall → knee → full, progressively), tricep chair dips, overhead press with water bottles or resistance bands, band pull-aparts for posture

 ➡️ Deep dive: Strength Training for Women India ➡️ Beginner guide: Female Fitness Beginner Guide